-Program Description Provides funding that may be used for projects on Federal-aid eligible highways, transit capital improvements, and active transportation projects.
-Program Eligibility An eligible project sponsor must be a local government in the Ogden/ Layton Urbanized or Salt Lake/ West Valley Urbanized Area, the department of transportation, or the transit authority, or submit a letter in cooperation with one of these entities.
-Eligible Activities STP funds may be used for constructing new streets or widening, improving, or reconstructing existing streets classified as Federal Aid Eligible (FAE) freeways, highways, arterials or collectors (click here for the latest version of the FAE facilities map in your Urban Area).
-In addition, STP funds can be used for bridge replacement, intersection improvements, projects which reduce traffic demand, such as transit capital improvements and active transportation, and other projects as provided for in federal legislation.
-Major highway and transit capacity improvements must be identified in the first phase of the 2019-2050 RTP.
-Funding By population formula, the federal government currently apportions approximately \$10,000,000 - \$11,000,000 in Urban STP funds each year to the Ogden/ Layton Urbanized Area, and approximately \$19,000,000 - \$20,000,000 in the Salt Lake/ West Valley Urbanized Area.
-Funds are programmed over a six-year period and applicants currently will be competing for funds available in the federal fiscal year 2027.
+Program Description TAP funds are for the construction and planning of bicycle and pedestrian facilities.
+Program Eligibility An eligible project sponsor must be a local government in the Ogden/ Layton or Salt Lake/ West Valley Urbanized Area, the department of transportation, or the transit authority, or submit a letter in cooperation with one of these entities.
+Eligible Activities Funds may be used for construction, planning, and design of on-road and off-road trail facilities for pedestrians, bicyclists, and other non-motorized forms of transportation, including sidewalks, bicycle infrastructure, pedestrian and bicycle signals, traffic calming techniques, lighting and other safety-related infrastructure that will provide safe routes for non-drivers, and transportation projects to achieve compliance with the Americans with Disabilities Act of 1990.
+Funding eligibility includes Safe Routes to School infrastructure projects.
+Funding By population formula, the federal government currently apportions approximately \$1,100,000 in TAP funds each year to the Ogden/ Layton Urbanized Area and approximately \$2,000,000 to the Salt Lake/ West Valley Urbanized Area.
+Applicants will be competing for funds available in the federal fiscal year 2026.
 Letters of Intent In order for the WFRC staff to recommend whether a sponsor should submit an application, the "Letter of Intent" must include the project name, project limits, a brief project description, and an estimated cost.
 A list of all the projects appropriately submitted will be distributed to members of the Councils of Governments (COGs) and then reviewed by WFRC to determine program eligibility.
-Letters of Intent are due September 30, 2020 electronically.
+Letters of Intent are due September 28, 2023 electronically.
 Form available here.
 This letter should be signed by the Mayor, Commissioner, or executive director of the sponsoring agency.
-Applications Sponsors of eligible projects will be notified and required to submit a new and/or updated "Project Evaluation Concept Report" and "Cost Estimation Form" for each project by December 10, 2020.
+Applications Sponsors of eligible projects will be notified and required to submit a new and/or updated "TAP Concept Report" and "Cost Estimation Form" for each project by December 7, 2023.
 These reports will be reviewed for completeness.
-The projects will be evaluated and scored by the WFRC staff according to the approved criteria prior to presenting information to the Technical Advisory Committees for review and recommendation.
-The projects and the recommendations will then be presented to the COGs for discussion and review, as well as to Trans Com for recommendation to the Regional Council.
-Staff Contact Ben Wuthrich, bwuthrich@wfrc.org, (801) 363-4230 x1121 Congestion Mitigation/Air Quality (CMAQ)
+The projects will be evaluated and scored by the WFRC staff according to the approved criteria prior to presenting information to the Technical Committees for review and recommendation.
+The projects and the recommendations will be presented to the COGs and the Active Transportation Committee for discussion and review, and then to Trans Com for recommendation to the Regional Council.
+Staff Contact Ben Wuthrich, bwuthrich@wfrc.org, (801) 363-4230 x1121 Carbon Reduction Program (CRP)